OndrejKucera/knowledge_design_patterns/Singleton.md

  LazySingleton.getInstance()
  ```

- - the `Enum` is also used for singleton in Java
+ - the `Enum` is also used for singleton in Java because of thread-safety
  ```java
  public enum EnumSingleton {
    INSTANCE;